wavemotion-dave/A5200DS/readme.txt

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V1.8 : 25-Dec-2020 by wavemotion-dave
+  * Improved collision detection by removing some of the speedup hacks of the past.
+  * More games run more correctly - better screen usage and improved control support.
+  * Robotron 2084 now works with ABXY buttons as shooting buttons.

 V1.7 : 24-Dec-2020 by wavemotion-dave
   * Ressurected from the ashes...
 Improved cart detection.
 Better analog support.
     Patched working controls for QBERT, FROGGER and Wizard of Wor